The following sections will describe what happens in various components of your

 the simulation is running.
 By default, simulations will run at a rate of 4 simulation

-model time unit when you set up your model.
+seconds per real-time second.
 You can make that number faster or slower

 depending on how quickly you want to run the simulation.